Callum-OP/Piano-Teacher/README.md

 Pressing autoplay again while music is still playing will cause overlapping music.
 Piano is not centred.
 Sometimes notes appear on the piano without falling but this issue does not seem recreatable.
+Extremely high memory usage when playing music with lots of notes.
+(300-600mb, likely caused by the improved css and animation of the preview notes).